Chapter 4

 It stopped abruptly when I appeared at the classroom door.

-They were all expecting me to collapse the chair and embarrass myself.
+They were all waiting for me to break the chair and embarrass myself.

 I walked over to the chair.